mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 1. [**05.
 Going Modular: Part 1 (cell mode)**](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_cell_mode.ipynb) - this notebook is run as a traditional Jupyter Notebook/Google Colab notebook and is a condensed version of [notebook 04](https://www.learnpytorch.io/04_pytorch_custom_datasets/).
 2. [**05.
 Going Modular: Part 2 (script mode)**](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_script_mode.ipynb) - this notebook is the same as number 1 but with added functionality to turn each of the major sections into Python scripts, such as, `data_setup.py` and `train.py`.

+The text in this document focuses on the code cells 05.
+Going Modular: Part 2 (script mode), the ones with `%%writefile ...` at the top.

 ### Why two parts?

 Because sometimes the best way to learn something is to see how it *differs* from something else.

 If you run each notebook side-by-side you'll see how they differ and that's where the key learnings are.

-The text in this document focuses on 05.
-Going Modular: Part 2 (script mode).

 <img src="https://raw.githubusercontent.com/mrdbourke/pytorch-deep-learning/main/images/05-notebook-cell-mode-vs-script-mode.png" alt="running cell mode notebook vs a script mode notebook" width=600/>